1. Are there any dog breeds that I am not allowed to own?

 The Dog and Cat Management Act 1995 requires that if you own a dog that is one of these breeds, it must be desexed and whilst not confined to your premises have a muzzle securely fixed onto its mouth so that it cannot bite a person or animal.
 It must also be under effective control by physical restraint, which means the dog must be on a leash which is no more than two meters in length.
 Any person who sells, gives away or advertises for sale or to give away a dog of a prescribed breed is guilty of an offence.

 2. Do I have to have my dog desexed?

-From 1 July 2018, any dogs or cats born after this date must be desexed by 6 months of age.
+Any dogs or cats born after 1 July 2018 must be desexed by 6 months of age.
 Exemptions may apply.

 It is also socially responsible to desex your dog.
 Every year the RSPCA and Animal Welfare League are inundated with puppies that have come from accidental litters.
 If your dog does escape from your property and subsequently breeds with another dog it will contribute to this problem.

 Discuss any questions you have about desexing with your veterinary surgeon who will be able to provide you with advice as to when the most appropriate time is to have your dog desexed.

 3. Do I have to have my dog on a leash?

 Yes, you must have your dog on a leash of no more than two metres in all public places and in private places where you do not have the consent of the occupier to have your dog off-leash.
 Dogs must be on leash when walking along all public roads and footpaths unless otherwise signposted.